Monday, December 17, 2012

 This latest unruly Google Earth update is affecting other Android devices in the same way, you'll see from feedback at googleplay if you go there.

-Since the version from the last few months has been working well on the Kindle Fire HD's, I did a google search for that now older install-file and found it at the ApkNew appstore, and after removing this week's new Earth update and installing this older file, things are good again.
+Since the version from the last few months has been working well on the Kindle Fire HD's, I did a google search for that now older install-file and found it (the atest link I'm using was updated July 11, 2013 for this blog) at the ApkNew appstore, and after removing this week's new Earth update and installing this older file, things are good again.

-I went there while on the Kindle Fire HD and downloaded it directly, and it gives the choice of downloading the file from google play or from ApkNew's own store, to your device.
+I went there while on the Kindle Fire HD and downloaded it directly, using the green Download offer in the right column, top (which worked better for me).
+Download it direct to your device.
 Unlike Google Play store, other app stores recognize the Kindle Fire.

 As before, the following steps listed may help if you want apps from elsewhere (make sure they've been up for awhile w/o problems) but are uncertain about how to do this: